Timthreetwelve/TimVer/TimVer/Readme.txt

 Introduction
 ============

-TimVer will display the same Windows version related information as the built-in Winver command, plus additional information.
-The information can be displayed in a larger font, for those folks whose eyes are just a little bit more experienced.
+TimVer will display the same Windows version related information as the built-in Winver command, with additional information that Winver doesn't display.

 How TimVer Works
 ================
 The information TimVer displayed is obtained from Windows Management Information (WMI) and from the Windows registry at HKLM\Software\Microsoft\Windows NT\CurrentVersion.

 The Pages
 =========
 When TimVer is started it will display information about the Windows operating system such as the version and build number.

 The second page shows information about the computer such as the computer name and the last time it booted up.

-The third page shows information from the previous time TimVer was run.
+The third page shows history information from the previous times TimVer was run.
 This can be used to compare build numbers before and after running Windows Update.
+Only one history record will be recorded per build number.
+The history file is in CSV format.

 The pages can be selected either from the Views menu or by pressing Ctrl + 1, 2 or 3.